Milind-Blaze/academic-kickstart/content/my_projects/projects.md

 </b>
 </p>

-I am broadly interested in 5G and decentralizing wireless technology.
-Owing to the former, I spent quite some time building a part of the [Indigenous 5G Testbed](https://www.ee.iitm.ac.in/5g/) at IIT Madras.
-The latter combines classical networking and wireless technology, cryptography and blockchain, game theory and in some of its incarnations, even policy.
-My work in this domain attempts to design purely technological solutions that enable the organic growth of a network from the ground up by correctly incentivised players.
+Currently I am interested in multipath networking using paths with very different properties for interactive applications like cloud gaming and XR.
+These paths can exist in many forms-slicing in 5G NR, WTSN in Wi-Fi and different routes in WANs-and trade off some subset of throughput, reliability and latency for the rest of them.

+I have also worked on building trust-free, decentralized cellular networks.
+Before graduate school, I was a part of the [Indigenous 5G Testbed](https://www.ee.iitm.ac.in/5g/) team at IIT Madras.

 Some of my older undergraduate work can be found [here](../my_undergraduate_projects/).